 - Do you have a child under 2 years old in the family?

-If so, it’s important that you tell your doctor before you start taking mebendazole.
+If you answered yes to any of these questions, it’s important that you tell your doctor before you start taking mebendazole.
 Sometimes a medicine isn’t suitable or it can only be used with extra care.
 For example, you cannot buy mebendazole for children under 2 years old.